slimani-amine/destinova/README.md

-# Destinova - Travel Booking Website 🌍✈️
+# WanderLuxe - Travel Booking Website 🌍✈️

 A modern and interactive travel booking website built with React and Vite, featuring smooth animations, destination browsing, and a seamless booking experience.